 What Do We Mean by Purpose?

 Most of us have this idea that ulterior goals primarily drive people.
-We want to climb Mount Everest, become CEO, start our own business, or get a million followers on YouTube.
+We want to climb Mount Everest, become CEO, start our own business, or get a million followers on TikTok.
 The truth is, most people don’t really have these driving goals and motivations.
 Instead, they simply move about daily, enjoy life as it comes, and sometimes find smaller passions that drive them.
 At the end of the day, the latter approach is a lot healthier simply because you won’t crash and have no purpose when you complete or fail your goal.

 What’s Getting in the Way?